ST JOHNS 074

 To enable teachers to feel confident and engaged with the subject, the Key Information for Teachers (KIT) necessary for the teaching of the theological content, is vital, and a key component of every resource.
 Further, videos for staff and pupils at each phase level provide additional support

-Gospel values are embedded in all aspects of the curriculum and not limited to the teaching of Religious Education.
+CST and Gospel values are embedded in all aspects of the curriculum and not limited to the teaching of Religious Education.

 Impact